 I did this test with an exhibitor at PDAC.
 He didn’t get through the first line before he realized how awful it was.
 I don’t think he’s talking to me now.

 But the point was made.
 If the words in the marketing material don’t connect with prospective buyers as if you were speaking to them in person, they will move on.

 I can almost hear the conversation in the office.
 A team is assembled to write the marketing copy.
 “We need to tell them about this feature.”
 “Oh, and don’t forget to mention after-market service.”
 “We need them about our commitment to safety.”
 “We need to add our mission statement.”

-In other words, the copy was all about them and how great they are.
+In other words, the copy was all about them and how great they were.

 It’s like going a social gathering and listening to someone go on and on about themselves.
 You feel as if you’re just there to agree with them about how great they are.
 You don’t feel as if you are part of the conversation.
 You’re being talked at.
 You begin to look for an excuse to leave.

 With marketing copy, you want to start a conversation with prospects.
 You start that discussion by showing that you understand their problem and show how your product or service will help solve that problem.
-It sounds like someone has stopped by your booth at a trade show and told you the problem they are having.
-Then you show how your product/or service will solve that problem.
+Then you show how your product or service will solve that problem.
 How would you feel if you had a problem in your business and you found someone who understood your problem and had a solution?
 I bet you’d be relieved.

 Need help with your marketing copy?
 Let’s talk.
 Email me at email@example.com